keikaloustian/fCC-Python-for-Everybody/README.md

-# Scientific Computing with Python - Python for Everybody
+## Scientific Computing with Python Certification - Python for Everybody